telegram-sms/telegram-sms/README.md

 - SMS: To read and send text messages.
 - Phone: Check whether it is a dual SIM-Card phone, the SIM status and its identification digits.
 - Call log: Read incoming numbers.
+- Camera: Scan the QR code and quickly enter the Bot Token.

 You can set this app as the default SMS app, which will prevent SMS notifications and set all received SMS as "read".